Claddagh ring

 A Claddagh ring (fáinne an Chladaigh) is a traditional Irish ring with three primary features: a heart to represent love, a crown to represent loyalty, and two clasped hands to symbolise friendship.
 The design and customs associated with it originated in Claddagh, County Galway.
 Its modern form was first produced in the 17th century.
 Claddagh rings have been used as engagement and wedding rings in medieval and Renaissance Europe.
 The oldest surviving examples of the Claddagh ring were forged by Bartholomew Fallon.

 Description

 The Claddagh ring belongs to a group of European finger rings called fede rings.
-The name derives from the Italian phrase mani in fede ("hands [joined] in faith" or "hands [joined] in loyalty").
-This group dates to Ancient Rome, where the gesture of clasping hands meant pledging vows.
+The name derives from the Italian phrase mani in fede ('hands [joined] in faith' or 'hands [joined] in loyalty').
+This ring group dates to Ancient Rome, where the gesture of clasping hands meant pledging vows.
 Cut or cast in bezels, they were used as engagement and wedding rings in medieval and Renaissance Europe to signify "plighted troth".

 In recent years, it has been embellished with interlace designs and combined with other Celtic and Irish symbols, corresponding with its popularity as an emblem of Irish identity.